swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 with an error.

 The signature for authentication request messages is applied differently depending on the binding.
-The HTTP-REDIRECT binding requires the signature to be applied to the URL-encoded value rather than being placed within the XML-message (see section 3.4.4.1 of
+The HTTP-Redirect binding requires the signature to be applied to the URL-encoded value rather than being placed within the XML-message (see section 3.4.4.1 of
 \[[SAML2Bind](#saml2bind)\]).